🌡️ Monitor legacy analog systems with TinyML, Edge Impulse, and Blues Wireless. Learn more in our webinar on May 26th!

 Using Arduino IDE?

-You'll need to include this folder as a library in the Arduino IDE so that your program can include the model and sdk.
-Open a new Arduino Sketch, click the Sketch menu then Include Library > Add .ZIP Library...
+You'll need to include this library in Arduino IDE, so that your program your program can reference the model and SDK.
+To do so, open a new Arduino Sketch, click the Sketch menu then Include Library > Add .ZIP Library...

 Using PlatformIO?